LeNPaul/that-hungry-mind/_posts/journal/2016-07-05-Making-Exercise-a-Habit.md

 Here are some more tips that you can follow to help you start and maintain your exercise habit:

-1. Pick a simple exercise routine.
-Lower your barrier to start, and make it so simple that you can’t avoid it.
+1. **Pick a simple exercise routine.** Lower your barrier to start, and make it so simple that you can’t avoid it.
 Going for a walk is a good start.
 Find a pedometer app on your phone, and track how many steps you take daily.
 Try to take more steps every day, even if it’s just one more step.
-A good resource for more serious routines can be found here.
+A good resource for more serious routines can be found <a href="https://www.reddit.com/r/fitness/wiki/faq">here</a>.

-2. Find something you enjoy.
-Exercise should not be a painful chore.
+2. **Find something you enjoy.** Exercise should not be a painful chore.
 The beset kind of exercise is one that you enjoy, such as playing a sport.
 A friend of mine once lost 60 pounds in a one year through dieting and playing squash.

-3. Check out this <a>Quora page</a> for more tips: What are good hacks and tips for exercise, fitness and working out?
+3. **Check out this Quora page for more tips:** <a href="https://www.quora.com/What-are-good-hacks-and-tips-for-exercise-fitness-and-working-out">What are good hacks and tips for exercise, fitness and working out?</a>

 *If you would like to read more, please follow my blog on Quora at <a href="https://hungryminds.quora.com/">Hungry Minds</a>.
 You can also follow me on Twitter if you would like to continue the conversation there!*